ChengTang/lauriekell.github.io/Home.md

 The **MyDas** project simulation tested a range of assessment models and methods in order to establish Maximum Sustainable Yield (MSY), or proxy MSY reference points across the spectrum of data-limited stocks.

-Models are implemented as [FLR](http://www.flr-project.org/) packages and there are a variety of [vignettes](https://github.com/flr/mydas/wiki/mydas_vignettes) with examples, and datasets can be downloaded from [google drive](https://drive.google.com/open?id=1WfthxhdBgZfPg_lrUkpKzwRQHe61RBgK)

 **MyDas** was funded by the Irish exchequer and [EMFF 2014-2020](https://ec.europa.eu/fisheries/cfp/emff_en)

 **Contact:** [Laurence Kell](<laurie@kell.es>) and [Coilin Minto](<coilin.minto@gmit.ie>)